latest news ...

 Staten Island Ferry terminal New Jersey copyright free photo royalty free photo

-The Verrazano Narrows Bridge viewed across Upper Bay from Staten Island.
-This bridge is a massive 4260 feet long, and when it was built it was the longest suspension bridge in the world.
+That's it down there, viewed across Upper Bay from Staten Island.
+The central span of this bridge is a massive 4260 feet long, and when it was built, between 1958 and 1964 it was the longest suspension bridge in the world.
+It lost that title in 1981 when the Humber Bridge in the Uk was opened.

 approaching Manhattan Upper Bay Hudson River Staten island Ferry Brooklyn Bridge World trade Center World Trade Centre copyright free photo royalty free photo